Hi, I'm Nancy Morris

 A sibling sexual abuse survivor, psychology researcher and founder of #SiblingsToo

 I started this website and the #SiblingsToo podcast in 2018 in order to raise awareness of SSA and its impacts on individuals, families, and society as a whole.
-As I retire from my "9-5" role as a small business owner, I'm dedicating 100% of my time to the various #SiblingsToo projects including an international awareness day in 2023 and the recently launched International Center of Expertise on Sibling Sexual Abuse (ICESSA.com) that provides information and resources for professionals who are working with survivors and families.
+As I retire from my "9-5" role as a small business owner, I'm dedicating 100% of my time to the various #SiblingsToo projects including an annual International Awareness Day and the recently launched International Center of Expertise on Sibling Sexual Abuse (ICESSA.com) that provides information and resources for professionals who are working with survivors and families.